netdata/netdata/contrib/README.md

 * edit `contrib/debian/netdata.init` and change `PIDFILE` to `/var/run/netdata.pid`

-* add `dpkg-statoverride --update --add --force root netdata 0775 /var/lib/netdata/registry` to `contrib/debian/netdata.postinst.in`.
-So the unique id can be written to the fs.
+* remove `dpkg-statoverride --update --add --force root netdata 0775 /var/lib/netdata/registry` from `contrib/debian/netdata.postinst.in`.
+If you are going to handle the unique id file differently.

 Then proceed as the main instructions above.